-Recruiting and hiring a designer, especially if you are not a designer, can be a confusing process.
+An interview with a designer (graphic designer, fashion designer, interior designer, etc.) can be a confusing process, especially if you are not a designer.
 While you might have an eye for good design, how do you know if a person's portfolio is actually good?
 What skills should the designer have to be successful in the role?
 What is the mindset of the person who will be successful in the role?

 To find the right person, you need a list of useful interview questions that reveal the person's ability to be flexible, multitask, and come up with great ideas.
 Use these the next time you're recruiting for your next great designer.